 Instead, the site says, “Making math enjoyable helps kids grow to associate math with fun, pleasure and parental love and attention.
 Instead of being afraid, the kids will be excited about the subject throughout their school years.”

 Definitely, one of the best ways to improve math performance is through lots of playful practice—with parental involvement, too--that helps make working with numbers and math concepts feel fun vs. overwhelming.
 Software and apps that have a game-like feel to kids can help boost the fun factor.
-Check out Math 1-2, available as installable software or as a Windows or Mac download.
+Check out Math 1-2, available as a Windows or Mac download.
 Its magical math journey includes the game Bean Works Factory, Swamp Hop, and Astrosplat.
 Also find lots of great math workbooks and flash cards on sale for another 24 hours.
 They include math workbooks for K-5, created and reviewed by teachers, which meet Common Core standards.